Casey Olson

 Casey Olson is a retired American mixed martial arts fighter.
 A professional from 2005 until 2012, he fought in the WEC, Strikeforce, and Tachi Palace Fights promotions.
+Olson also coached at Clovis North High School.

 Background

 Olson attended Clovis High School, where he was a two-time captain of the wrestling team.
 Olson later attended Fresno City College.
 At FCC, he was a two-time captain, two-time All-American, and State Champion.
 After two seasons, Olson transferred to Fresno State University where he was a two-time NCAA Qualifier and Northern Regional Champion.
 Olson was also a two-time captain for Fresno State.

 Mixed martial arts career

 World Extreme Cagefighting

 Olson made his professional debut for California-based promotion, WEC.
 After compiling a 4-0 record, Olson signed with Strikeforce.

 Strikeforce

 Olson made his promotional debut at Strikeforce: Tank vs. Buentello, against Bobby Sanchez.
 Olson won via first-round submission, but would go 6-3 on the regional circuit before returning to face Chris Culley at Strikeforce Challengers: Gurgel vs. Evangelista in 2009.
 Olson won via first-round TKO.